 The European network of drug-related deaths experts supports the EMCDDA’s work on the DRD key epidemiological indicator.
 The network meets each year to share and discuss new data, studies and experiences at regional, national and European level.

-Details of the 2020 meeting are available on the EMCDDA website.
+Details of the 2021 meeting (meeting report) are available on the EMCDDA website.

 The findings of the 2019 meeting were published recently (EMCDDA, 2021c).